-She reached the bottom of the staircase and dropped Kate’s bags with a thud.
+“I’m comin’!”
+I yelled back.
+Lord have mercy!
+Everyone was so uptight that morning.
+And we still had the road trip, welcome barbecue, bridal luncheon, rehearsal and all that jazz to get through before the darn wedding.
+I stomped down the flight of stairs in our grand foyer.
+I reached the bottom of the staircase and dropped Kate’s bag next to our front double doors.
 Marble floors took over from the plush carpet of the upstairs bedrooms.
-Grace sauntered past the formal living room boasting luxurious silk couches and mahogany end tables.
-Her mother’s collection of Swarovski crystal accented the polished surfaces.
-An elegant dining room was to Grace’s left and used only for special occasions.
-Her mother’s grandmother, the late great Grand Mere Baptiste, gave Caroline and Randy the cherry dining room set and its collection of fine china in the matching hutch as a wedding present.
+I passed the formal living room boasting luxurious silk couches and mahogany end tables.
+Mama’s collection of Swarovski crystal figurines accented the polished surfaces.
+Our dining room was to the left, which was used only for special occasions.
+Mama’s grandmother, the late great Grand Mere Vivienne Baptiste, gave my parents the cherry dining room furniture, her elegant collection of fine china, and a matching hutch as their wedding present.

-“One can always tell the quality of cherry by the pits.”
-Grand Mere explained to Grace when she was a little girl.
-Her grandmother laid her hand atop of Grace’s to run it along the smooth wood surface.
+“One can always tell the quality of cherry by the pits.” my grandmother, Grand Mere, explained to me when I was a little girl.
+She laid her hand atop of mine to run it along the smooth wood surface.
 “The pits: they’re recognizable but finished over.
 Never, ever buy cheap furniture mon petite.
 This is the stuff that’s built to last.”

 “Darlin’!”
 Mama declared.
 “Did you just roll out of bed?”

-“Honey, you look a fright.”
-Mama chided.
-“Don’t you know there might be photographers outside?”
+“Honey, don’t you know there might be photographers outside?”

 “Pish posh, Mama!
 That’s the same thing Macy said.
 There’s no one out there.”